-The Familiarity of Diet Culture Mentality
+The Familiarity of Diet-Culture Mentality

 Familiarity is another key consideration.
 How familiar becomes depends on how much exposure we have.
-This happens through role modeling, including non-verbal, and through the conversations around us.
+This happens through role modeling, body language, non-verbal messages, and through the conversations around us.
 Repetition makes it feel familiar, believable, and ultimately, intrinsic.
 We stop questioning it.